Shred Day Event

 Avoid the Dread and Shred!

-Celebrate Earth Day with us!
 We’ve teamed up with Iron Mountain Secure Shredding to provide free confidential shredding for members shred personal identifying documents.
 You can bring boxes of personal identifying documents such as financial statements, receipts, or old bills.
 Please remain in your vehicle and have your shred items ready in your trunk or the back seat when you arrive.
 We will have our AMOCO representatives greet you and shred the unwanted documents.

-Where: Houston Methodist Clear Lake Hospital – Medical Office Building 3 | 2020 E. NASA Pkwy, Houston, TX 77058
+Where: Houston Methodist Hospital Clear Lake | 2020 E. NASA Parkway (Building 3 Parking Lot), Houston, TX 77058

-Nonprofit Designee: Interfaith Caring Ministries
+AMOCO Nonprofit of Choice: Interfaith Caring Ministries (ICM) – League City

 Please note, we will reschedule Shred Day in the event of heavy rain, lightning, and thunder.
 If we reschedule, we will update our Facebook page and website.